adamingle/f5-big-ip-migration-assistant/SETUP.md

 For information about updating the device's master key, refer to [K9420: Installing UCS files containing encrypted passwords or passphrases](https://support.f5.com/csp/article/K9420).

-### Importing UCS files (BIG-IP 12.0.0 and later)
+### Importing UCS files (BIG-IP 12.1.0 and later)

-If your source device is running 12.0.0 or later, you can use Migration Assistant to import the UCS file.
+If your source device is running 12.1.0 or later, you can use Migration Assistant to automatically generate and import the UCS file.
 To do so, perform the following procedure:

 1. In Migration Assistant, click the **BIG-IP Devices** tab.
 2. Click **Add Device**.